isabella232/documentation-42/CD/GoCD/ReleaseStageAndApprovePromote/Steps.md

 ## GoCD Abstractions

+(This is just to understand the internals of GoCD; nothing to do with our stages)

 **![Figure 1: GoCD Abstractions](figures/GoCD-abstractions.png)**

 Although it really is a simplification, it tries to convey visually 2 very important and often misunderstood/ignored characteristics of GoCD: